Budabot/Tyrbot/README.md

 5. Navigate to the "Bot" section of your application
 6. Convert your application to a "bot user".
 Discord will warn you that this is not reversable, which is fine
 7. The Bot overview will now show you the actual bot user, that will also show up on the Discord's online listings.
 You can rename the bot (this is the name that will show in the online list).
 You can add a profile picture, and this will be seen on Discord as well in the online list
 8. Clicking the "Click to Reveal Token" will reveal some gibberish - **this is your _secret_ bot token, and you should never share it with anyone**.
-If you ever suspect anyone to have picked up your bot's _secret_ token, you can navigate to this site again, and click the "Regenerate"-button to invalidate the old token and create a new. **Remember this token**, as we'll need to for later when setting up the Discord module's settings
+If you ever suspect anyone to have picked up your bot's _secret_ token, you can navigate to this site again, and click the "Regenerate"-button to invalidate the old token and create a new. **Remember this token**, as we'll need it for later when setting up the Discord module's settings
 9. Leave everything as default unless you know what you're doing (It is possible to generate a permissions integer on this page as well, but it is not necessary - we'll instead setup a specific role for the bot on our Discord server)
 10. Open up your Discord app, or use the browser, and make sure you've selected your Discord server
 11. Click the server's name, in the channel's listings